 Your policies and procedures (also known as “P&P”) won’t mean a thing if your cardholders don’t know them or don’t understand them.
 Communicating this information to them is essential for a successful card program.
 Whether your business manages a Purchasing Card or a Travel Card, here are some ways to effectively communicate.

 Go digital with policies and procedures

 In the not-so-distant past, a hard copy, printed manual would have been how information regarding your card program would be disbursed to its users.
 Now that digital means of communicating are not only possible but commonplace, that’s no longer the case.
 Ditch the ink and paper and go digital instead.
 You’ll still create a manual — only this time, “print” it as PDF document that can be shared online.
-A simple stand-alone website or a page on your existing company website can be the gateway to share the information with your cardholders.
+A simple page on a company website or a page on your secure company intranet can be the gateway to share the information with your cardholders.
 If you want added security, you can require a username and password be entered to access the information.

 Training — the overall communication solution

 Educating your cardholders is the single most effective way of communicating your P&P. Via training, you can feel secure in knowing that your employees are aware of your standards, and moreover, that they understand them and how they work within the corporate credit card system.

 In-person training is effective, but not always practical.
 Fortunately, Card Integrity offers an extremely customizable and convenient online system of training, so that you can communicate your exact system of policies and procedures to your cardholders, without the burden of tying up your management with added responsibilities and duties.
 Training can also include important messages about general credit card security or cybersecurity when making payments.